Page speed is crucial for the web.

 For caching plugins, we use and recommend WP Rocket, the fastest ranked caching plugin available.

-Make Sure Your Videos Are Properly Compressed
+#6 Make Sure Your Videos Are Properly Compressed

 If you’re working with video on your website, exercise absolute caution when it comes to compression.
 Video is a powerful medium with naturally dense file sizes.
 It’s easy for an uncompressed video to be multiple gigabytes in size.
 That said, it’s especially important to make sure your videos are the appropriate length, sized, and compressed correctly to avoid having extremely long load times on your website.

-There are many ways to improve your website’s speed.
+There are many ways to improve your website’s page speed.
 Ensuring you have everything under wraps will make sure your customers don’t get irritated with waiting and bounce off to someone else’s site instead.
-We also understand that this can be a lot to take in, especially if websites are not your specialty.
-That’s why we’re here to help.
-Let us know if there’s any way we can help you get the speed your website—and customers—deserve.
+After all, providing the best possible experience to your website users is the key to keeping them happy.